sabetsain/IMDB-Copy/README.md

 5. Lastly, on any given page, you can navigate using the search bar.
 Start searching for your favorite movie to try it out!

 ## E/R Diagram
+In the below E/R diagram, we present the relationships between the tables in our database.
+Most notable is maybe that all relations between tables have a many-to-many relationship.
+We elaborate in our three cases:

+1. **Movies ratings**: Multiple users are able to give the same movie different ratings, and one user is able to give ratings to multiple different movies.
+2. **Favorite Actors**: An actor is able to be favorited by multiple users, but one user can also favorite multiple actors.
+3. **Watchlist**: One movie can exist in the watchlist of multiple users, but one user can also have multiple movies in their watchlist.

 ![E/R Diagram](./data/E:R%20Diagram%20DIS%20Project.png)